 Frankfurt am Main, DE

 This well crafted cuboid generates spectacular light.
 The scheme is articulated as a classic modernist box, set into a traditional pitched roof, atop a standard three-storey house.
-The washroom and stairwell exploit their south facing aspect through extensive glazing.
+Extensive roof glazing to the washroom and stairwell exploit their south facing aspect.
 The result is a dramatic interplay of light and shadow.
-By contrast, the large north facing full height window delivers an even source of illumination throughout the day.
-Two vertical louvre panels provide natural ventilation.
+By contrast, the north facing full height window, which spans the entire width of the space, delivers an even source of illumination throughout the day.
+Two vertical louvre panels, symmetrically arranged, one either side of the glazed elevation, provide natural ventilation.

-On the lower level, the use of oak for both the floor and staircase creates a warm, welcoming environment; light from above heightens the ambience.
-The structural clarity of the glass balustrading on the upper level complements the precision and finishing of the roof glazing.
-Within the main space, the ascetic elegance of the white monochrome tiling is juxtaposed with the colour, depth and texture of the oak flooring, the bespoke transparent screen providing a seamless interface between the two.
+The use of oak for both the floor and staircase on the lower level creates a warm, welcoming environment; this is heightened by the quality of light from above.
+The structural clarity of the glass balustrading on the upper landing complements the precision and finishing of the roof glazing.
+Within the main space, the ascetic elegance of the white monochrome tiling is juxtaposed with the colour, depth and texture of the solid oak flooring, the bespoke transparent screen providing a seamless interface between the two.
 Detailing is exacting throughout.